TrackPolitics logoTrackPolitics

 AI-generated

 Dame Harriett Baldwin is the Conservative MP for West Worcestershire, first elected in 2010.
-She is currently Shadow Minister for Business and Trade and serves on the Treasury Committee, reflecting a focus on economic and financial issues.
-Across her parliamentary career she has held numerous committee roles and previously served as Shadow Minister for Development.
+She currently serves as Shadow Minister for Business and Trade and sits on the Treasury Committee, reflecting a focus on economic and financial issues.
+Her parliamentary career includes roles such as Shadow Minister for Development and various Treasury‑related positions.

 Voting Patterns